CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md

 }}}

 <h3>Description</h3>
 <p>IPsec is a framework of open standards for ensuring private communications over public networks.
 It has become the most common network layer security control, typically used to create a VPN tunnel.
-The CenturyLink Cloud platform enables self-service
+The Lumen Cloud platform enables self-service
   support to configure Site-to-Site (Point-to-Point, Gateway-to-Gateway) IPsec VPN Tunnels.
 This model protects communications between two specific networks, such as an organization’s main office network and a branch office network, or two business partner’s networks.&nbsp;<strong><br /></strong>
 </p>
 <h3>Audience</h3>
 <ul>
-  <li>CenturyLink Cloud customers (system administrators) who wish to&nbsp;extend their network and/or infrastructure to the cloud platform</li>
+  <li>Lumen Cloud customers (system administrators) who wish to&nbsp;extend their network and/or infrastructure to the cloud platform</li>
 </ul>
 <h3>Prerequisites</h3>
 <ul>